moonlighterx/newbie/03-command-line101.md

 4. Make a new folder called `Chapter-03`.
 Change directory to that folder, and use `pwd` to verify you are now in that folder.
 Find this folder without your command line by regular means.

+5. Change directory back up to `Tutorials`.
+How would you do this?

+6. Change directory back up to `~`.
+How would you do this?

-5. Make another folder inside `Chapter-03` called `homework`.
+7. Change directory to `~/Tutorials/Chapter-03`.
+Make another folder inside `Chapter-03` called `homework`.
 Change directory to that folder.
 Using `pwd` to verify what path you are in now.

-6.  back to Make a file called `readme.txt` with your command line.
+8. Be sure you are in or navigate back to `~/Tutorials/Chapter-03/homework`.
+Make a file inside called `readme.txt` with your command line.
 What was the command to create a new file again?

-7. Make another file called `readme2.txt` in the same folder.
+9. Make another file called `readme2.txt` in the same folder.

-8. Use the `ls` command to help you see what's been created so far.
+10. Use the `ls` command to help you see what's been created so far.

-9. Open the `readme.txt` file in a program like `Notepad` or `TextEdit` and start typing into the file.
+11. Open the `readme.txt` file in a program like `Notepad` or `TextEdit` and start typing into the file.
 Save the file.
 Then use the command line to get to the folder containing this file and type the following:

 ```
 cat readme.txt